CSE232-MSU/CSE232/exam_policies.md

 ### Final Exam
 There are two offerings of the final exam (both in Wells Hall B115):
 * 2024-04-25, Thursday @ 3pm
-* 2024-04-26, Friday @ 12:30pm
+* 2024-04-26, Friday @ 12:30pm -->

 # Exam Policies

-This course has 5 exams (3 multiple choice exams and 2 coding lab practical exams).
+This course has 9 exams (3 multiple choice exams and 3 coding in-lab exams).
 Each exam is 90 minutes in duration (from timer start to timer end).
 ID checks will be performed, so please bring your student ID (or some other form of photo ID).

 ## Content

 All exams are comprehensive.
 This includes material from lectures, labs, and homework.
-Each exam will cover material up to and including the week prior (e.g. Exam 1 will cover Weeks 00-04).
+Each exam will cover material up to and including the week prior (e.g. MCQ and Coding Exam 1 will cover Weeks 00-03).

 ### Required Textbook